spectrochempy/spectrochempy/docs/userguide/reference/faq.rst

 How to specify a plot with abscissa in ascending or descending order?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default NDDataset with wavenumbers (infrared) or ppm units (NMR) are plotted with coords in descending order.
+By default NDDataset with wavenumbers (infrared) or ppm units (NMR) are plotted with coordinates in descending order.
 This can be prevented by passing `reverse=False`:

 .. sourcecode:: python